TOEFL Reading Question Type - Rhetorical Purpose Question

-In this type of question, you will see answers that contain phrases like the following
+You will also see answers that contain phrases like the following

-Let’s see an example of a rhetorical purpose question.
+Let’s look at an example of a purpose question.

 Question: In paragraph 4, what was the author's purpose of including a quote that the belief that the complexity of the human eye could have been formed by natural selection seems highly unlikely?